-On January 14, 2011, in conjunction with the exercise by Mr. Lorber of 10-year options granted in January 2001 prior to their expiration, Mr. Lorber was awarded an option to purchase 420,000 shares at the closing market price on the grant date (as adjusted to reflect a subsequent stock dividend).
-The option will be subject to cliff vesting on the fourth anniversary of the date of grant and will have dividend equivalent rights.
-The option award was made in recognition of the key role he plays in the Company's success through his oversight of the business of the Company and his long-term strategic leadership in diversifying the mix of the Company's business activities.
-Mr. Lorber oversees the Company's investment portfolio and manages the Company's real estate operating business (Douglas Elliman) and investments.
-During the prior year, Mr. Lorber played a key role in the issuance of \$165 million of the Company's 11% Senior Secured Notes and obtaining credit ratings from Moody's and Standard & Poors.
-The award was reviewed by GK Partners, who provided its opinion that the grant to Mr. Lorber was reasonable and appropriate in the context of current market practices.
+The acceleration of vesting was made in recognition of the key role Mr. Lorber plays in the Company's success through his oversight of the business of the Company and his long-term strategic leadership in diversifying the mix of the Company's business activities.
+Mr. Lorber oversees the Company's investment portfolio and manages the Company's real estate operating businesses and investments (including its interest in Douglas Elliman).
+In 2012, Mr. Lorber played a key role in the issuance of \$230 million of the Company's 7.5% Variable Interest Senior Convertible Notes .
+The acceleration of vesting was reviewed by GK Partners, which provided its opinion that the modification to Mr. Lorber's restricted award was reasonable and appropriate in the context of current market practices.